Waryxen/Adm1nGuard/README.md

 * Detects illegal attribute modifiers on items
 * Sends staff alerts to players with permission
 * Removes illegal items from player inventories
-* Easy to extend with more checkers and listeners

 ## Permissions

 * `adm1nguard.staff` — receives staff alerts when a player is caught with an illegal item
+* `adm1nguard.bypass` — bypasses all checks and is not affected by the plugin

 ## Installation

 1. Build the plugin JAR.
 2. Place the JAR in your server's `plugins` folder.
 3. Start or restart the server.
-4. Make sure your server is running a compatible Spigot/Paper version.
+4. Make sure your server is running a compatible Paper version.

 ## Usage